 - The man attempted to marry the child’s mother before the child’s birth;

 - The man and the child’s mother attempted to marry after the child’s birth and the man either acknowledged paternity in writing under the putative father registry, consented in writing to be on the child’s birth certificate, or is obligated to support the child by agreement or court order;

 - The man accepts the child into his home and holds the child out to be his own natural child; and/or

 - A genetic test conducted in compliance with the law establishes a probability of parentage of at least 95%.

-Douglass & Runger, Attorneys at Law – Your Tennessee Paternity Suits Lawyer
+Douglass & Runger, PLLC, Attorneys at Law – Your Tennessee Paternity Suits Lawyer

 Whether you are seeking to establish parentage or are challenging a presumption of parentage, the assistance of the Memphis paternity lawyers of Douglass & Runger, PLLC, Attorneys at Law, can be invaluable in helping you achieve a favorable result.
 Contact their legal team today by calling (901) 388-5805.